Every home cook has a preference for keeping eggs on hand. Some people prefer to store them in the fridge, others in the pantry.

 1. The Egg Yolk Coagulates

-Eggs stored in a refrigerator will last about a month before becoming stale and needing to be used or thrown out.
+Eggs stored inside a refrigerator will last about a month before becoming stale and needing to be used or thrown out.
 Everyday use may render an egg’s flavor bland, but refrigerating them can help maintain freshness for extended periods.
 This may be the best option for storing eggs if you don’t use them often.

 Refrigerated eggs tend to become extremely firm, making poaching, scrambling, and frying difficult.
 In addition, the egg’s white and yolk will separate inside the shell when stored in a refrigerator.
 So it may not be a problem if you use eggs that way.
 However, if you plan to make an omelet out of refrigerated eggs, this can become messy.